vitessio/website/content/en/docs/12.0/_index.md

 ---
-title: v12.0 (Stable)
+title: v12.0
-description: >
-  Latest stable release.
-  Everything you need to know about scaling MySQL with Vitess.
+description: Everything you need to know about scaling MySQL with Vitess.
 notoc: true
 cascade:
   version: v12.0